ILDAnaSoft/ILDDoc/tutorial/gaede_ilcsoft_tutorial.md

 	- try to use the lcio::RelationNavigator to plot some *truth* vs. *reconstructed* quantities
-	- repeat steps on previous slide to build and eventually run your processor
+	- repeat steps on previous slide to build and eventually run your processor (Note that you will have to enable Marlin to use the AIDA package to use the `AIDProcessor::histogramFactory`.
+You can do this by changing the `CMakeLists.txt` to look for the AIDA package by uncommenting the lines after `FIND_PACKAGE( AIDA )`)

 # Questions ?